Impotence, also commonly known as erectile dysfunction, affect millions of men.

 How Many Men Are Affected By Impotence?

 Erectile dysfunction affects a lot of men.
-Some men experience more severe symptoms that others.
+Some men experience more severe symptoms than others.

 For example, one man with erectile dysfunction may still be able to gain a hard erection and start penetration without any problems, but his erection may go away soon, which means sexual intercourse has reached its end – without any partner reaching orgasm or being thoroughly satisfied.